Support Of Donald Trump Will ‘Collapse’ As Impeachment Moves Forward, Presidential Historian Predicts

 Donald Trump’s public support will “collapse” as the impeachment proceedings move forward, a presidential historian is predicting.

-Douglas Brinkley, a professor at Rice University and political commentator, said during a CNN appearance this week that the polls on support of impeachment will catch up to Trump’s approval ratings and the president will see a significant dip in support.
+Douglas Brinkley, a professor at Rice University and political commentator, said during a CNN appearance this week that the polls in support of impeachment will catch up to Trump’s approval ratings.
+As a result, the president will see a significant dip in support.

 “It just tells you what deep trouble Donald Trump is in.
 I mean, when you have 50 percent of the country wanting you not just impeached but removed from office, and the game hasn’t even gotten fast yet,” Brinkley said, via The Hill.